smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 @property (assign, nonatomic) BOOL videoStreamPermissionGranted;
 ```

 During initialization of the manager, it should add an observer to permission changes.
 On every change the permission change should be read to identify if OnTouchEvent is granted for HMI_FULL.
-In this case the permission related condition is met and the manager should try to start the video service session.
+In this case the permission condition is met and the manager should try to start the video service session.

 ```objc
 - (void)sdl_permissionsChange:(SDLRPCNotificationNotification *)notification {